SandraXXL/IOT-smart-waste-bin/README.md

 You need to install ArduinoIDE and register for an Amazon Web Services account to access to AWS IoT Core services.

-Required librairies need be installed with Arduino, here is a list of libraries needed in this project but i might have missed some:
+Required librairies need to be installed with Arduino, here is a list of libraries needed in this project but i might have missed some:

 Arduino Json